fullstackreact/30-days-of-react/day-02/post.md

 Remember that JSX is an extension of JavaScript.
 Once application runs, JSX is _translated_ into calls to `React.createElement()` and other JavaScript methods on Top-Level API of React.

-Using JSX is not mandatory.
+You don't have to use JSX.
 You can make calls to `React.createElement()` method to get the same result, but the JavaScript code gets complicated very fast.

 ```javascript
 function App() {